 Symbolic links, Hard Links, Soft Links, Junctions - What They Are

 File and directory aliases can be very useful.
-Several types called hard links, symbolic links (symlinks), and junctions are available in Windows 7.
+Several types called hard links, symbolic links (symlinks), and junctions are available in Windows 7 and 8.
 They are described and their uses explained.

 It is very common for operating systems to have a way of creating aliases for files and directories.
 For example, Unix and its numerous progeny and relatives provide for aliases called "hard links" and "soft links".
 On the other hand, Windows with FAT16 and FAT32 file systems made no use of this type of feature.
 Some provision was made in the NTFS file system in Windows 2000 and beginning with Windows Vista, several types of aliases are available that provide useful functions - hard links, symbolic (soft) links, and junctions (introduced in Windows 2000).
 In some ways, these aliases resemble the well-known shortcut file but there are fundamental differences.